tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 Help me refine the necessary requirements and details of a user story.
 My ultimate goal is to have a list of Given/When/Then scenarios

 # CONTEXT

-This is the application we're working on, as context:
+~This is the application we're working on, as context:~ {domain}

-{domain}

-# USER STORY
+~This is the user story I'm working on:~

 {user_input}